Screw the Omega

 “Who is that?
 Are you the spirit that dwells in this blade?”
 Neji asked.

 “Mhmm, and you have exactly 1 minute to tell me why I shouldn’t possess your body and murder everything I see until noon tomorrow,” As he said this the spirit manifested in front of Neji.
 He stood about 2 meters tall and his skin was an auburn brown, his hair a shining silver, his eyes were bright purple much like the flames surrounding them.
 An athletic build, a body with exceptionally defined proportions.
-Atop his head were a pair of feline ears, with a long tail flowing from his backside to match.
+Atop his head were a pair of fine feline ears, with a long bushy tail flowing from his backside to match.
 He was dressed in a mixture of Sengoku era loungewear and samurai armor.
 While definitely humanoid, this spirit was no human.

 “Because you’d be doing a disservice to Hitora,” Neji said calmly.
 “I’m the only one who can tell you what became of your first master.”